-Then, all the techniques you have learned so far will be put to the test with practical assignments in daytime and evening applications, false lash application, mature makeup, and makeup for men.
+After mastering those, all the techniques you have learned so far will be put to the test with practical assignments in daytime and evening applications, false lash application, mature makeup, and makeup for men.

 With the core makeup techniques covered, this marks the end of the Makeup Artistry Course.

-There is no better time to learn makeup and no better makeup school to learn from.
+There is no better time to learn makeup artistry and no better makeup school to learn from.
 With industry-recognized tutors, a student support team that puts you first, and a history of successful makeup graduates around the globe, QC is ready to help you get a step closer to your dreams.

 If you are on Facebook or Instagram, I am @nathanwalnut.
 Be sure to tag me!
 I love giving out hearts and comments.